Biodiversity research and monitoring for conservation

 - Facilitating an assessment of whether wildlife populations and threats are increasing, decreasing or remaining stable as a result of management interventions;

 - Obtain data to research on several aspects of biodiversity to inform conservation action and advance scientific knowledge.

-We work in collaboration with the Junior Research Group: Biodiversity and Biogeography of Southeast Asia at the Leibniz Institute for Zoo and Wildlife Research (IZW), Germany for a landscape wildlife monitoring approach in the Annamite mountain range; we use a systemic protocol develop by IZW.
+We work in collaboration with the Leibniz Institute for Zoo and Wildlife Research (IZW), Germany for a landscape wildlife monitoring approach in the Annamite mountain range; we use a systemic protocol developed by IZW.